 Related Reading: How To Tell Your Partner You Need Space When You’re Upset

-Sometimes couples feel guilty about having to blend their families leaving children feeling insecure.
-Push that guilt away and make special efforts to stay connected with your new partner.
-Amidst the stress of blending the two families, don’t ignore your spouse and make them feel neglected.
+Sometimes, couples feel guilty about blending their families, leaving children feeling insecure.
+This is among the psychological effects of blended families that can take a toll on a couple’s relationship.
+To prevent that from happening, you need to push the guilt away and make special efforts to stay connected with your new partner.
+In trying to make the transition as smooth as possible, don’t ignore your spouse and make them feel neglected.

-Go for small vacations, spend quality time together and vow to resolve all problems as a unit.
-This may result in a bit of whining and sulking from the children but ignore them.
+Take short vacations, spend quality time together, and vow to resolve all problems as a unit.
+This may result in a bit of whining and sulking from the children, but you cannot let them steer the course of your relationship.
 It’s important to draw your boundaries when it comes to ensuring your bond with your partner stays strong.

 8. Plan your own child carefully